 I’ve written a lot about pregnancy skin care changes due to hormonal fluctuations, changing skin care needs and the skin care ingredients to avoid during pregnancy, but how do you actually put that information to use?
 What pregnancy skin care routine changes do you need to make?

 Today I’m sharing what my skin care routine looked like while I was pregnant.
 Keep in mind that I have been pregnant twice, both times in my mid to late 30s.
 So, this meant that I wanted to continue fighting aging.
 I also developed Melasma during my third trimester of my first pregnancy, so I wanted to try and prevent it from getting worse while treating it (if possible).
+When reading this post, remember that you can also check out my big list of pregnancy safe skincare products if you have questions about specific products.

 What Should a Basic Skin Care Routine Look Like?